 Cep: a warm and neutral classic taupe

-Dula: Dula is a combination of Cep and a Lila to make a subtle, muted lavender tone
+Dula: Dula is a subtle, muted lavender tone

 Fog: a pale grey with a subtle blue undertone